-We all know by now that marketing has changed drastically in the last few years.
-It used to be that a few fliers left in a mailbox and a YellowPages listing was all it took to make your HVAC business top-of-mind for domestic customers in need of a filter change or commercial ones in want of a ventilation maintenance risk assessment.
-But nowadays, things are different so you might want to give these 15 super quick HVAC marketing ideas a read and update your strategy!
+We all know by now that marketing has changed dramatically in the last few years.
+It used to be that a few fliers left in a mailbox and a YellowPages listing was all it took to make your business top-of-mind.
+Now?
+Not so much.
+So here are a few HVAC marketing ideas that might help!

 We often hear managers complain that they have a lot of HVAC marketing ideas but little time to put them into action.
 So why not automate your marketing?

 Out of all the HVAC marketing ideas we’ve heard, the best one was to take those 15 minutes you waste each day daydreaming and write down a few social media posts then schedule them in advance.
 Facebook lets you do it without even having to install anything else!